astillsjr/6.1040-gp-backend/deliverables/functional-design/concept-design.md

 **where**: in Borrowing: borrower of request is borrower, item of request is item, in ItemListing: owner of item is lender
 **then**: Notifications.createNotification (recipient: borrower, type: "REVIEW_REMINDER", title: String, content: String), Notifications.createNotification (recipient: lender, type: "REVIEW_REMINDER", title: String, content: String)
 **notes**: Remind both parties to leave reviews after a transaction completes.
 This encourages review submission and helps build the reputation system.

+---

+## ItemRequestCreatedNotification

+**sync**: ItemRequestCreatedNotification
+**when**: ItemRequest.createRequest (request: ItemRequest)
+**where**: in ItemRequest: dormVisibility of request is dormVisibility, requester of request is requester
+**then**: Notifications.createNotification (recipient: User, type: "NEW_ITEM_REQUEST", title: String, content: String)
+**notes**: Notify relevant users (based on dorm visibility) when a new item request is created in their area.
+This helps surface requests to potential contributors. **ISSUE**: Need to determine how to identify all users in a specific dorm for dorm-specific notifications - may require querying UserProfile concept state.

+---

+## ContributionOfferedNotification

+**sync**: ContributionOfferedNotification
+**when**: ItemRequest.offerContribution (contribution: Contribution)
+**where**: in ItemRequest: request of contribution is request, requester of request is requester
+**then**: Notifications.createNotification (recipient: requester, type: "CONTRIBUTION_OFFERED", title: String, content: String)
+**notes**: Notify the requester when someone offers a contribution to their request.

+---

+## ContributionAcceptedNotification

+**sync**: ContributionAcceptedNotification
+**when**: ItemRequest.acceptContribution (contribution: Contribution)
+**where**: in ItemRequest: contributor of contribution is contributor
+**then**: Notifications.createNotification (recipient: contributor, type: "CONTRIBUTION_ACCEPTED", title: String, content: String)
+**notes**: Notify the contributor when their contribution is accepted.

+---

+## ItemRequestFulfilledNotification

+**sync**: ItemRequestFulfilledNotification
+**when**: ItemRequest.acceptContribution (contribution: Contribution)
+**where**: in ItemRequest: request of contribution is request, status of request is FULFILLED, requester of request is requester
+**then**: Notifications.createNotification (recipient: requester, type: "REQUEST_FULFILLED", title: String, content: String)
+**notes**: Notify the requester when their request is fully fulfilled.
+This sync fires when accepting a contribution that completes the request.

+---

+## ItemRequestContributionReward

+**sync**: ItemRequestContributionReward
+**when**: ItemRequest.acceptContribution (contribution: Contribution)
+**where**: in ItemRequest: contributor of contribution is contributor
+**then**: Rewards.awardPoints (user: contributor, amount: Number, reason: String)
+**notes**: Award points to users who contribute items to fulfill requests, incentivizing community sourcing. **ISSUE**: Need to determine point calculation - could be based on quantity or fixed amount per contribution.

+---

+## FreeItemPostedNotification

+**sync**: FreeItemPostedNotification
+**when**: ItemTransfer.postFreeItem (item: Item), ItemTransfer.postUpcycleItem (item: Item)
+**where**: in ItemTransfer: dormVisibility of item is dormVisibility
+**then**: Notifications.createNotification (recipient: User, type: "NEW_FREE_ITEM", title: String, content: String)
+**notes**: Notify relevant users (based on dorm visibility) when a new free or upcycle item is posted.
+This helps surface available items. **ISSUE**: Same dorm visibility notification issue as ItemRequestCreatedNotification.

+---

+## LostItemPostedNotification

+**sync**: LostItemPostedNotification
+**when**: ItemTransfer.postLostItem (item: Item)
+**where**: in ItemTransfer: dormVisibility of item is dormVisibility
+**then**: Notifications.createNotification (recipient: User, type: "NEW_LOST_ITEM", title: String, content: String)
+**notes**: Notify relevant users when a lost item is posted, helping reunite items with their owners. **ISSUE**: Same dorm visibility notification issue.

+---

+## ItemClaimedNotification

+**sync**: ItemClaimedNotification
+**when**: ItemTransfer.claimItem (claim: Claim)
+**where**: in ItemTransfer: item of claim is item, postedBy of item is postedBy
+**then**: Notifications.createNotification (recipient: postedBy, type: "ITEM_CLAIMED", title: String, content: String)
+**notes**: Notify the item poster when someone claims their free/lost/upcycle item.

+---

+## ItemClaimApprovedNotification

+**sync**: ItemClaimApprovedNotification
+**when**: ItemTransfer.approveClaim (claim: Claim)
+**where**: in ItemTransfer: claimer of claim is claimer
+**then**: Notifications.createNotification (recipient: claimer, type: "CLAIM_APPROVED", title: String, content: String)
+**notes**: Notify the claimer when their claim is approved.

+---

+## FreeItemPostingReward

+**sync**: FreeItemPostingReward
+**when**: ItemTransfer.completeTransfer (item: Item, claim: Claim)
+**where**: in ItemTransfer: transferType of item is FREE or UPCYCLE, postedBy of item is postedBy
+**then**: Rewards.awardPoints (user: postedBy, amount: Number, reason: String)
+**notes**: Award points to users who successfully complete free item or upcycle transfers, incentivizing waste reduction. **ISSUE**: Need to determine point calculation for free item postings.

+---

+## ItemTransferConversation

+**sync**: ItemTransferConversation
+**when**: ItemTransfer.claimItem (claim: Claim)
+**where**: in ItemTransfer: item of claim is item, claimer of claim is claimer, postedBy of item is postedBy
+**then**: Communication.createConversation (participant1: claimer, participant2: postedBy, context: claim, contextType: "ITEM_CLAIM")
+**notes**: Create a conversation when an item is claimed to enable coordination between the claimer and the item poster.